-Solutions leveraging machine learning engines that can intelligently differentiate between benign behavior and behavior that is malicious provide powerful capabilities to businesses looking at stopping ransomware before it destroys large amounts of business-critical data.
+Solutions leveraging machine learning engines that can intelligently differentiate between benign behavior and malicious behavior provide powerful capabilities to businesses looking at stopping ransomware before it destroys significant amounts of business-critical data.

 SpinOne End-to-End Cloud Ransomware Protection

-If you are looking for protection from cloud ransomware, SpinOne provides a unique approach that combines the best of both cybersecurity and data protection in a single solution.
+SpinOne provides a unique approach that combines the best of both cybersecurity and data protection in a single solution if you are looking for protection from cloud ransomware.
+It offers robust ransomware cloud backup capabilities, ensuring that your critical data is regularly backed up and protected from ransomware attacks.
 SpinOne leverages machine learning to protect your environment from the bad guys and the tools they use like ransomware.

-Using machine learning, SpinOne looks at abnormal file behavior as its means of detecting ransomware activity in your cloud environment.
-Once malicious ransomware activity is determined, SpinOne finds the source of the attack and then revokes access to the source of the attack.
+Using machine learning, SpinOne looks at abnormal file behavior to detect ransomware activity in your cloud environment.
+Once malicious ransomware activity is determined, SpinOne finds the source of the attack and then revokes access to the attack’s origin.

 SpinOne still allows the user account access to the environment.
-In other words, an employee whose user account has been victimized will still have access to his or her G Suite or Office 365 account.
-Using the approach of machine learning that powers the ability to detect abnormal file behavior, SpinOne is able to detect and effectively remediate ransomware attacks from even new or zero-day ransomware that begins attacking your environment.
+In other words, an employee whose user account has been victimized will still have access to their Google Workspace or Office 365 account.
+Using the machine learning approach that powers the ability to detect abnormal file behavior, SpinOne can detect and effectively remediate ransomware attacks from even new or zero-day ransomware that begins attacking your environment.

 Cloud Ransomware – Restore Files Automatically

 With SpinOne’s solution, you not only get a cybersecurity solution that effectively stops a ransomware attack and blocks the source of the attack, but it also restores any data that has been affected.
-Compared to other solutions that, at best, detect and alert to an attack, SpinOne takes the next steps to proactively protect and remediate any files that have been encrypted.
+Compared to other solutions that, at best, detect and alert to an attack, SpinOne takes the following steps to protect and remediate any files that have been encrypted proactively.

-With SpinOne’s Ransomware Protection, ransomware attacks trigger SpinOne’s automated ransomware file restoration where only files that have been affected by ransomware are restored.
-This provides a granular, automated approach, that proactively protects your environment.
-SpinOne’s unique end-to-end solution stands out when compared to other solutions aiming to protect your Software-as-a-Service (SaaS) environments like G Suite and Microsoft Office 365.
+With SpinOne’s Ransomware Protection, ransomware attacks trigger SpinOne’s automated ransomware file restoration, where only files that have been affected by ransomware are restored.
+This provides a granular, automated approach that proactively protects your environment.
+SpinOne’s unique end-to-end solution stands out when compared to other solutions aiming to defend your Software-as-a-Service (SaaS) environments like Google Workspace and Microsoft Office 365.